Black grape vine pumpkin with lights tutorial

 • Additional tools: wire cutters and scissors

-make sure the grape vine wreath you choose is not woven or twisted.
+Make sure the grape vine wreath you choose is not woven or twisted.
 You will be unraveling the vine so make it easier on yourself by finding the wreathes that are just bunched together.

 Making the grape vine pumpkin